Pablo Lara (footballer)

-Pablo Emiliano Lara Nevárez (born 29 June 2005) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club UNAM and the Mexico national under-20 team.
+Pablo Emiliano Lara Nevárez (born 29 June 2005) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club Pumas and the Mexico national under-20 team.

 Club career

-UNAM
+Pumas

-Lara began his career at the academy of UNAM in 2019, starting with the team's U15 squad, making a name for himself and progressing through all categories, getting his first title in the U23 Liga MX Apertura 2018, beating Monterrey 1–0 in the final.
+Lara began his career at the academy of Pumas in 2019, starting with the team's U15 squad, making a name for himself and progressing through all categories, getting his first title in the U23 Liga MX Apertura 2018, beating Monterrey 1–0 in the final.
 This propelling him to the U23 team.

-On 12 January 2025, Lara made his debut with UNAM's first team, in a 2–1 win against Necaxa, with him stopping seven shots.
+On 12 January 2025, Lara made his debut with Pumas's first team, in a 2–1 win against Necaxa, with him stopping seven shots.